Epirasque/FTLshipGibGenerator/README.md

 In arbitrary order, *no promises if or when these will be done*:

 - More content and improvements regarding metal bits (see below)
+- Avoid having longer lines sticking out of gibs (usually thin black lines that separate parts of the base ship image)
 - Additional debris-pieces independent of the ship image (think Flak projectiles), also added to ships with already existing gibs (there will definitely be a way to turn that off as it does not look like standard FTL gibs anymore)
+- Dust-mode with very small or even 1 pixel-sized-gibs
 - Resolving remaining TODOs in the code
-- Avoid having longer lines sticking out of gibs (usually thin black lines that separate parts of the base ship image)

 # Progress Of Metal Bits